 Cold Sores – to help heal and dry up stubborn cold sores, dab a cotton ball soaked in rubbing alcohol on it.

-Misc. around the house helper
+Miscellaneous around the house helper

 Air freshener – to make your own custom air freshener, mix 1 cup rubbing alcohol with 10-15 drops of an essential oil of your choice.
 I love grapefruit and lavender together!